 You now know that you have to act fast.
 But how exactly should you respond?

-First of all, get to the bottom of the issue.
-There’s nothing more annoying than receiving some generic message from a bot.
-Instead, try to create a personal connection between you and person on the other side.
+- try to create a personal connection between you and person on the other side.
 A good idea is to add a name of employee answering a query to all the responses you publish on social media.
-That way your customer knows who is handling his case.
+That way your customer knows who is handling his case

-The key to successful customer service is empathy.
-Answering reviews can result in 16% boost in customer advocacy.
+- be empathetic.
+Answering reviews can result in a 16% boost in customer advocacy.
 Word-of-mouth is the most powerful form of marketing there is.
-And that only for treating your customers kindly.
+And that only for treating your customers kindly

 Unfortunately, there are two types of customers that will submit a complaint.
 Clients that had a real problem with your product or service, people whose problems you can resolve and turn into loyal clients.
 And Internet trolls seeking attention and monetary gain.